We love to find brands that are practical and organic. The Birthing Shirt company surprisingly sells just that, a birthing shirt!

-While we aren’t reviewing this product, we wanted to give it a mention as it looks super practical and we love a product that can benefit you throughout pregnancy.
-The birthing shirt is ideal for both labour and post-birth while promoting a company, we absolutely LOVE.
+But while we aren’t directly reviewing this product, I wanted to mention it as it looks super practical, and we love a product that can benefit you throughout pregnancy.
+The birthing shirt is ideal for both labour and post-birth.

-The Birthing Shirt company, despite what you may think from their name, actually offers customers many other products besides the Birthing Shirt.
-For example, pregnant tummy and tiny feet casting kits to labour bags – it’s really worth taking a look at their website as they have so many ingenious items.
+The Birthing Shirt Company, despite what you may think from their name, actually offers customers many other products besides the Birthing Shirt.
+For example, pregnant tummy and tiny feet casting kits to labour bags – it’s worth taking a look at their website as they have so many ingenious items.

 The Nursing Scarf